Title: The mother-in-law test

 Subtitle: Self-authoring as a Korean American

-The second section looks at why this process is particularly complex for Asian Americans.
-Cultural forces such as filial piety, group-based thinking, and deference to hierarchy can cloud self-reflection.
-They encourage gratitude, harmony, and resilience — but they also discourage questioning, boundary-setting, and the courage to do things differently.
-In my coaching practice with Asian American leaders, I see how these hidden influences surface as familiar patterns: the need to be the best at everything, the narrow chase for conventional success, the inability to ask for help or share mistakes, the silence in the face of authority, or the harshness that erupts under stress.
+The second section examines why this journey of self-authoring is particularly complex for many Asian Americans.
+Cultural forces such as filial piety, group-based thinking, and deference to hierarchy can nurture gratitude and resilience, but they can also discourage questioning authority, setting personal boundaries, and finding the courage to do things differently.
+A striking example of this is the "mother-in-law test" in Korea, where young men evaluate life choices by asking how they would be judged by a future mother-in-law—a shorthand for how deeply family expectations and social approval can shape personal decisions.
+In my coaching practice, I see these hidden influences manifest in familiar patterns: a relentless drive to excel, the narrow pursuit of "safe" career paths, a reluctance to speak up in the face of authority, or a surprising harshness that erupts under stress.

 Target Audience